 It seems peculiar now to think that we ever really doubted the identity of the Fifth Beatle.
 In a fashion that was as suspenseful and enigmatic as any Third Man or Cluedo spy thriller, Beatles fans the world over would furiously debate the worthiness of each candidate, nervously putting forward their merits, and just as nervously retracting them when it became apparent they were ridiculous.
 Tinker, Tailor, Soldier, Spy, Billy Preston, Jimmie Nicol.
 Just who was the Fifth Beatle?

 Was it the cool but deeply dyspraxic Stuart Sutcliffe?
-A prodigious enough talent when it came to the canvas but a seriously unskilled musician, who as suave as he looked and as bohemian as he acted couldn’t hold a tune in a bucket.
-Or was it Pete Best (with a drumstick rather than a candlestick), the Beatles original drummer and the only drummer in the world to make Ringo look like Keith Moon.
+A prodigious enough talent when it came to the canvas but a seriously unskilled musician, who as suave as he looked and as bohemian as he undoubtedly was, couldn’t hold a tune in a bucket.
+Or was it Pete Best — with a drumstick rather than a candlestick — the Beatles’ original drummer and the only drummer in the world to make Ringo look like Keith Moon.
 Even the Beatles road manager, Mal Evans got a look in with the anorak crowd, but his resume, whilst enthusiastic, was fairly minimal on closer inspection.
 Mal clanged away at the anvil (roughly in time to the music) on ‘Maxwell’s Silver Hammer’, he played a single organ note on the final verse of ‘You Won’t See Me’, did handclaps on ‘Dear Prudence’ and shovelled gravel as part of the rhythm track for ‘You Know My Name (Look Up The Number)’.

 As contributions to popular music went, it was hardly in the same league as Burt Bacharach or Phil Spector.